JumiaPayAIG/woocommerce-plugin/readme.txt

 Yes.
 JumiaPay has a sandbox available so you can test the plugin integration and monitor fictitious transactions.

-For more information, check out our [documentation](https://business-staging-pay.jumia.com.ng/integration-guides#step-4-get-your-sandbox-account-information).
+For more information, check out our documentation.

-To configure and use the sandbox, please follow the instructions provided on the Installation Guide or [here](https://business-staging-pay.jumia.com.ng/integration-guides#wordpress).
+To configure and use the sandbox, please follow the instructions provided on the Installation Guide.
 You may choose to connect in ‘Live’ or ‘Sandbox’ mode and switch between these modes whenever you want.

 = Where can I find documentation on JumiaPay? =

-You may find our documentation [here](https://business-staging-pay.jumia.com.ng/integration-guides#wordpress) with detailed steps on how to install and configure the JumiaPay WooCommerce Payment Gateway and on how to monitor and take actions over your received payments.
+You may find our documentation with detailed steps on how to install and configure the JumiaPay WooCommerce Payment Gateway and on how to monitor and take actions over your received payments.

 = Which payment methods does JumiaPay offer? =